Walachul/milestone4/README.md

 - [Credits](https://github.com/Walachul/milestone4#credits)
 # **User Experience**

-The app/website is build first and foremost for the actual members of the Romanian Alpine Club, who needed an upgrade to a platform, where they can login, interact, share information about hikes and other clibbing events and workshops, and also an admin(s) panel where they can check activity of the members.
+The app/website is build first and foremost for the actual members of the Romanian Alpine Club, who needed an upgrade to a platform, where they can login, interact, share information about hikes and other clibbing events and workshops,  and also an admin(s) panel where they can check activity of the members, delete posts, check incoming orders from

 One of the most important requirements that was asked for a new site was that to be mobile friendly, organized and to be accessible for anyone on every device they would use, so that was my main goal when started building it.